The Study of Chiropractic Care

 Before entering a collegiate school of chiropractic students must complete 2-4 years of undergraduate work.
 During this time, there is an emphasis on basic sciences including organic chemistry, general chemistry, physics, biology, and psychology.

-After completing the undergraduate requirements, students go on to attend a chiropractic college where they study for 4-5 years.
+After completing the undergraduate requirements, students go on to attend a chiropractic college where they study 4-5 years.
 Academic course work includes an in-depth study of anatomy, physiology, pathology, neurology, radiology, biomechanics, spinal adjustive techniques, and a variety of other health-related areas.
 Besides studying and attending classes, chiropractic students must complete a series of national board examinations.
 In addition, students must complete several hundred hours of internship work.

 Upon graduation and passing all national board examinations, students must take a state board exam in the state they wish to practice chiropractic.